 Following his death, Richard’s body was hastily buried without much fanfare in a tomb in Greyfriars Church in Leicester.
 This church and Richard’s tombstone were destroyed during the Dissolution of the Monasteries in the late 1530s.
-Tradition even suggests that his body might have been thrown into the River Soar.
-Numerous developments in the area over the next 400 years hid the site of the old church, the tombs and church garden, and Richard’s remains were thought to be lost forever.
+There were numerous developments in the area over the next 400 years, which hid the site of the old church, the tombs and church garden.
+Richard’s remains were thought to be lost forever.

 Identifying King Richard III based on his mitochondrial DNA

 Mitochondrial DNA (mtDNA) is an excellent option to confirm the identity of the ancient skeletal remains.
 There are many copies of mtDNA in a single cell and they evolve at a rapid rate.